 - Progress your career and become a leader in clinical research with a programme that provides both theoretical and first hand practical experience of the whole research process from developing a clinically relevant question through to implementation of research in clinical practice.

 - Choose from three award pathways – PgCert, PgDip, MClinRes.
-A range of assessments are used across modules designed to link your knowledge and skills to your area of practice.

 Qualification and course duration